 The Process

-We will prepare a comprehensive assessment report for your review and confirmation before filing.
+We will prepare a comprehensive assessment report to identify potential conflicts & objections and determine your mark’s good/services classification.
+When the report is complete, we will conduct a final round of discussion to prepare your mark for filing.
 In some countries, some documents have to prepared such as statutory declarations or notarization.

 The following is included in every International Trademark Registration with JK Marcam:

-• Responses to non-substantive office actions are free
+• Responses to non-substantive IP office actions are free

 Registration Methods